telerik/winforms-docs/gridview/grouping/groups-collection.md

 {{endregion}}

 You can expand and collapse groups programmatically.
-The code blocks below demonstrate how you can expand and collapse the first group in the *Groups* collection.#_[C#] Expanding groups_
+The code blocks below demonstrate how you can expand and collapse the first group in the *Groups* collection.

+#### Expanding groups

 {{source=..\SamplesCS\GridView\Grouping\Grouping.cs region=expandGroups}}
 {{source=..\SamplesVB\GridView\Grouping\Grouping.vb region=expandGroups}}